romario5/ui-builder/README.md

 ###Example:
 Lets we have some list of users (see example in code).
-The interface of the list wi describe as one scheme:
+The interface of the list we describe as one scheme:

 ```js
 UIBuilder.UI.register({